verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 Next we need to run the three main sets of tools:

-* :ref:`odin_II` performs 'synthesis' which converts our behavioural Verilog into a circuit netlist (``.blif`` file) consisting of logic equations and FPGA architecture primitives (Flip-Flops, adders etc.),
+* :ref:`odin_II` performs 'synthesis' which converts our behavioural Verilog (``.v`` file) into a circuit netlist (``.blif`` file) consisting of logic equations and FPGA architecture primitives (Flip-Flops, adders etc.),
-* :ref:`ABC` performs 'logic optimization' which simplifies the circuit logic, and 'technology mapping' which converts logic equations to Look-Up-Tables (LUTs), and
+* :ref:`ABC` performs 'logic optimization' which simplifies the circuit logic, and 'technology mapping' which converts logic equations into the Look-Up-Tables (LUTs) available on an FPGA, and
-* :ref:`VPR` which performs packing, placement and routing of the circuit onto the targetted FPGA architecture.
+* :ref:`VPR` which performs packing, placement and routing of the circuit to implement it on the targetted FPGA architecture.

 Synthesizing with ODIN II
 ~~~~~~~~~~~~~~~~~~~~~~~~~